 Students are entitled to one free entry for each examined BTEC unit of their course.
 Students will have to pay the full entry fee for any units which they wish to re-sit.
-The exam fee must be paid before the entry is made and will not be refunded.
-The current exam fee will vary depending on the unit and course.
-College Senior Managers may also outline other circumstances when students are expected to pay their own exam fees (e.g. poor attendance or unauthorised Exe).
+The exam fee must be paid before the entry is made Refunds may be available if: